NahuelCl/Finanace_Project_Analisys/README.md

 ## Analysis
 ### 1. Stock Prices Over Time
-A comparative analysis of the closing prices for each stock.
+A comparative analysis of the closing prices for each bank stock:

 ![Bank Stocks Close Price](images/bank_stocks_close_price.png)

 ### 2. Moving Average (Bank of America)
 Here is the 30-day rolling average for Bank of America during 2008.